Skip to main content

 Dear [Hiring Manager Name],

-The moment a mislabeled sample halted our simulation lab session, I understood how easily small errors disrupt clinical decisions.
-That lesson shaped my approach to laboratory work.
+When a mislabeled sample brought our simulation lab session to a halt, I saw firsthand how small errors can disrupt clinical decisions.
+That experience shaped how I approach laboratory work.

 As a [Year] student in [Medical Laboratory Science], I have completed coursework in hematology, microbiology, and clinical chemistry.
-I routinely prepare slides, calibrate equipment, and document sample data using [LIS software] during supervised sessions.
+In supervised sessions, I routinely prepare slides, calibrate equipment, and document sample data using [LIS software].

-During a recent project, I coordinated specimen logging for a class-wide analysis batch, ensuring accurate tracking across 60 samples.
-Our group achieved full traceability without documentation errors.
+In a recent project, I coordinated specimen logging for a class-wide analysis batch, ensuring accurate tracking of 60 samples.
+Our group achieved complete traceability with no documentation errors.

-While I am still completing my degree, I bring structured lab habits and strong procedural discipline.
-I stage materials before testing, review protocol sheets, and confirm equipment settings prior to processing.
+Though I am still completing my degree, I bring structured lab habits and strong procedural discipline.
+I stage materials before testing, review protocol sheets, and confirm equipment settings before processing.

-I would value the opportunity to contribute to your team while strengthening my hands-on clinical laboratory experience.
+I would welcome the opportunity to contribute to your team while gaining more hands-on clinical laboratory experience.

 Kind regards,